mlafeldt/CB2crypt/readme.txt

    Version history
 ---===============---

+v1.2 (Sep 19 2006)
+* Rewrote ParseText() to allow the use of the wildcard character "?" in code values.
+Example:
+     Slot 1   1A7D6192 0000????
+  Decrypted output:
+     Slot 1
+     10754244 0000????
+  NOTE: It would be pointless to use the "?" character with V7 codes, as both code address and code value get encrypted and depend on each other.
+So use this feature with V1 codes only!
+* Rewrote most parts of the WinAPI code (added a window procedure, etc.)
++ Added a menu to the main dialog.
+The submenus are:
+     File: Load text file, Save as text file, Exit
+     Edit: Undo, Cut, Copy, Paste, Delete, Select all, Clear
+     Codes: Decrypt, Encrypt, Reformat only
+     Options: Use common V7 encryption
+     ?: About
+  With "File", you can now load and save text files.
+The "Edit" items affect the input or the output dialog box, depending on the current keyboard focus.
++ Added key shortcuts for some of the menu items.
++ Added a "real" About box.
++ The keyboard focus is now automatically set to the input box if any button is clicked.
+* Stripped unused stuff from the mystring library.
+* Renamed "CB2crypt-readme.txt" to "readme.txt".
+* Updated some sections in this readme.
++ Added the file "donate.txt".
+Please have a look at it.

 v1.11 (Apr 18 2006)
 * A small parser upgrade:
   Lines are no longer parsed from left to right, but from right to left.